matthewsolc66/resume/README.md

 Keeping the bays clean and orgaized

-Skills
+### Apple Store Maine Mall October 2019 - Present

+#### FWE Specialist
+Uncovering customers needs

+Provide solution to customers situation based on infornmation they provide or that is uncovered during probing

+Advise, sell, and help setup a customers new device Skills
 ------

-Teamwork, quick learner, strong spoken, verbal and written communication, leadership and managment, dependable
+Teamwork, quick learner, strong spoken, verbal and written communication, leadership and managment, dependable, epathetic

 Technologies
 ------